HINSDALE DANCE ACADEMY

 Guest Master Instructor

-Jennifer Grapes is a former Principal Ballerina, Master Instructor, the owner of the Hinsdale Dance Academy and the Artistic Director of the Hinsdale Ballet Theatre located in Hinsdale, IL.
+Jennifer Grapes is a former Principal Ballerina, Master Instructor, and the founder and owner of the Hinsdale Dance Academy located in Westmont, IL.
 Ms. Grapes is an internationally traveled dancer, teacher, and choreographer.
 Born and raised in Kansas City, Missouri, Ms. Grapes grew up studying all forms of dance including ballet, modern/contemporary, jazz, and tap.
 She received her early training from Melissa Morris (Blue Springs Ballet), Yvonne Craig, Sharon Romine, Luba Gulyaeva, Michael Simms, and the Kansas City Ballet School as well as receiving scholarships to study at the Joffrey Ballet, Boston Ballet, Pacific Northwest Ballet, and the Rock School.
 After high school, she was able to fine-tune her technique and artistry by studying extensively under the tutelage of former Milwaukee Ballet Principal, Paula Weber, and the University of Missouri-Kansas City.
 There, she was able to also add Lester Horton’s and Martha Graham’s Modern technique to her technical repertoire.

 Ms. Grapes started dancing professionally at the tender age of 19 with the Albany Berkshire Ballet whilst also working toward completing her college degree.
 Since then, Jennifer has seen much success all around the globe performing as a Principal Artist, master teacher, and adjudicator.
 Her professional career includes most of the title roles in the traditional ballet repertory and also other classical, neoclassical, and contemporary works by Alvin Ailey, George Balanchine, Jerome Robbins, Antony Tudor, August Bournonville, Kevin “Iega” Jeff, Adam Houghland, Laura Dean, Margo Sappington, Stephen Mills, Salvatore Aiello, Stuart Sebastien, Mark Godden, Dermot Burke, Karen Russo, Gregory Robinson, and Michael Pink to name a few.
 Ms. Grapes has danced for many elite professional companies such as the Milwaukee Ballet, Montgomery Ballet, Dayton Ballet, Kansas City Ballet, Albany Berkshire Ballet, Ajkun Ballet Theatre, Atlantic Southeast Ballet, Lexington Ballet, and Wylliams/Henry Contemporary DANSE Theatre.